The Quote-Only Economy 2026

 The categories in the table share one trait: the buyer is an organisation, never a person.
 Nobody swipes a card for a data catalog or an ERP.
 Once the buyer is a procurement process, a public price only limits what sales can charge, so the price leaves the page.
 It is rational vendor behaviour.
 It just happens to transfer the cost of price discovery onto you.

 Marketplace listings broke this pattern half-open.
 A vendor that wants AWS or Azure budget flowing through co-sell deals must publish contract entries, and those entries are the most honest numbers in enterprise software.
 That is how we know Collibra spans $120,000 to $295,000 a year, and that Atlan's free tier gives way to a six-figure contract.
-The gap between "free for 5 users" and "$100,000 a year" with nothing in between is the quote-only economy in one picture.
+The gap between a free tier for five users and a $100,000 annual bill, with nothing in between, is the quote-only economy in one picture.

 Watch the units, because they are where the surprises live.
 Orca prices by workload band, so growth in your cloud estate reprices the contract without any negotiation.
 Wiz publishes a number that looks annual and is a 36-month total.
 Sysdig's honest-looking $72 per host carries a 20-host minimum.
 None of this is on a rate card; all of it is in marketplace listings and terms, which is where we pull it from.